maxckelly/travelApp/README.md

 ```
 bash build.sh
 ```

 ```
 ruby app.rb
 ```

 ### Before you begin running the application please follow the below steps:

+1. Make sure you have ruby installed on your machine - I used `rbenv` - This requires homebrew to install correct version
+2. Clone repo ``` git clone https://github.com/maxckelly/travelApp.git ```
+3. `cd` into the directory you've cloned
-1. Run the build.sh file in your terminal.
+4. Run the build shell script file in your terminal.
 This will install all necessary GEMS - Do this by typing `bash build.sh`
-2. Ensure that you have the following files app.rb, countries_method.rb, countries.json, travel_methods.rb, trips_class.rb, user_class.rb.
+5. `cd` into the `dist` directory and ensure that you have the following files app.rb, countries_method.rb, countries.json, travel_methods.rb, trips_class.rb, user_class.rb.
-3. App.rb is dependant on the following files: countries_method.rb, travel_methods.rb, trips_class.rb, user_class.rb.
+6. App.rb is dependant on the following files: countries_method.rb, travel_methods.rb, trips_class.rb, user_class.rb.
 While countries_method.rb is dependant on just countries.json.
-4. Once build.sh has install the necessary gems and all files listed above are confirmed you can begin to run the application by typing into the terminal `ruby app.rb` - This will begin running the application.
+7. Once build.sh has installed the necessary gems and all files listed above are confirmed you can begin to run the application by typing into the terminal `ruby app.rb` - This will begin running the application.

 ### How to navigate around Traveller
 - You will be presented by the following questions 1.
 Your name 2.
 Your email and 3.
 Your password.
 Please ensure email is valid - e.g. name@hotmail.com